darkpppet/infinite-monkey/README.md

 * And click the button!

 ### Caution
-If the name is long, the site will stop.
+If the entered name is long, the site may stop.